-- (a) the shareholder has transferred any of his or her Shares after the Record Date; and - (b) the transferee of those Shares produces properly endorsed certificates evidencing the share transfer or otherwise establishes that he or she owns such Shares and demands, not later than the time at which the Meeting commences, that his or her name be included on the list, in which case the transferee is entitled to vote his or her Shares at the Meeting.
+- a) the shareholder has transferred any of his or her Shares after the Record Date; and - b) the transferee of those Shares produces properly endorsed certificates evidencing the share transfer or otherwise establishes that he or she owns such Shares and demands, not later than the time at which the Meeting commences, that his or her name be included on the list, in which case the transferee is entitled to vote his or her Shares at the Meeting.

-To the knowledge of the Management of the Corporation, the only person who exercises control over 10% or more of the Shares of the Corporation as at June 19, 2019, is the following:
+To the knowledge of the Management of the Corporation, the only person who exercises control over 10% or more of the Shares of the Corporation as at June 22, 2020, is the following:

-Name Number of Shares held Percentage Manitex Capital Inc. (1) 5,108,858 20.6%
+Name Number of Shares Held Percentage of Total Issued and Outstanding Shares Manitex Capital Inc.(1) 5,108,858 20.6%

-(1) Mr. Steve Saviuk, the Executive Chairman of the Board, is the President of Manitex Capital Inc. ("Manitex") and a significant shareholder of Manitex through Simcor Canada Holdings Inc.
+(1) Mr. Steve Saviuk, a member of the Board, is the President of Manitex Capital Inc. ("Manitex") and a significant shareholder of Manitex through Simcor Canada Holdings Inc.